Masahiro Ito: Career

-Ito worked as background and creature designer on the survival horror video game Silent Hill in 1999.
-He was art director for its sequel, Silent Hill 2 (2001), working on both the original game and its reissue Restless Dreams, as well as being the chief monster designer/modeler.
-Ito was the art director again in Silent Hill 3 (2003), as well as "drama camera designer".
+Ito worked as background and monster designer on the survival horror video game Silent Hill in 1999.
+He was the art director for its sequel, Silent Hill 2 (2001), working on both the original game and its reissue Restless Dreams, as well as being the monster designer and modeler.
+Ito was the art director again in Silent Hill 3 (2003), as well as being a monster designer and modeler, background designer and modeler, drama camera designer, CGI movie editor.

+In 2003, after the release of Silent Hill 3, Ito and fellow Team Silent members, Hiroyuki Owaku and Norihito Hatakeda were ordered by Konami to develop a video game that had a game design inspired by Grand Theft Auto.
+Ito was the art director, lead animator and motion designer for the game, which was developed over 3 years until it's cancellation in 2006.
+Ito then left Konami in March 2006 and became a freelance artist, while Hatakeda joined Kojima Productions in 2006.

-The team disbanded after the release of the fourth game, Silent Hill 4: The Room in 2004 and for which Ito received a "Special Thanks" credit in the game.
-Ito and fellow Team Silent scriptwriter Hiroyuki Owaku went on to work together on Silent Hill: Cage of Cradle (2006), a digital manga published by Konami, downloadable for cell-phones and only available in Japan.
+Ito and fellow Team Silent scriptwriter Hiroyuki Owaku went on to work together on Silent Hill: Cage of Cradle (2006) and Silent Hill: Double under Dusk (2007), digital mangas published by Konami, downloadable for cell-phones and only available in Japan.

 He maintains a personal website, complete with an online gallery of his Silent Hill–oriented artwork.
 Ito designed the cover art for the Japanese release of Silent Hill: Downpour (2012).

 In 2012, Masahiro Ito stated on his Twitter that he would be willing to work on another Silent Hill game with Hideo Kojima.
-In 2014 he worked with Hifumi Kono and Takashi Shimizu on the video game NightCry featuring Kiyoishi Arai (Final Fantasy) for visuals, design and in image board team.
+In 2016 he worked with Hifumi Kono and Takashi Shimizu on the video game NightCry featuring Kiyoishi Arai (Final Fantasy) for visuals, design and in image board team.